Neutron Activation Analysis

 At the NRL, the neutrons are supplied by the OSURR, for which irradiations can be scheduled and tailored to meet individual experimenter requirements.
 Samples should be supplied ready for analysis in small sealed polyethylene vials, and while the OSU-NRL has a limited selection of standards materials, the user may need to provide standards (samples with known concentrations of the elements of interest).

-Irradiations are typically performed using the rabbit pneumatic facility, which uses air flow to deliver samples to a position adjacent to the core.
+Irradiations are typically performed using the pneumatic transport system, which uses air flow to deliver samples to a position adjacent to the core.
 After a pre-determined irradiation time (typically on the order of minutes), the system automatically returns the sample to a shielded holding box.

 Following an appropriate decay period, the gamma-ray spectrum is measured and recorded using the OSU-NRL GRSS.
 The decay period depends on the element of interest and the other elements present in the material.
 In some cases, the spectrum is recorded as soon after irradiation as possible.
 In others, the sample may decay for a day, week, or month before analysis.
 Finally, a staff member will take the information from the sample and the standard(s) and perform the requested level of analysis.
 (Some customers only need raw data, while others will want a more formal report.)